bikeshaving/crank/website/documents/index.md

+---
+title: Crank.js
+description: "The Just JavaScript framework.
+Crank is a JavaScript / TypeScript library for building websites and apps.
+It is a framework where components are defined with plain old functions, including async and generator functions, which `yield` and `return` JSX or templates."
+---
 ## What is Crank?

 Crank is a JavaScript / TypeScript library for building websites and apps.
 It is a framework where components are defined with plain old functions, including async and generator functions, which `yield` and `return` JSX or templates.